AliIbrahim996/SE2_guidline/Session4/README.md

 - PHP supports the concept of variable functions.
 This means that if a variable name has parentheses appended to it, PHP will look for a function with the same name as whatever the variable evaluates to, and will attempt to execute it.
 Among other things, this can be used to implement callbacks, function tables, and so forth.

 - Variable functions won't work with language constructs such as echo, print, unset(), isset(), empty(), include, require and the like.
-Utilize wrapper functions to make use of any of these constructs as variable functions
+Utilize wrapper functions to make use of these constructs as variable functions

 - **Example #1 Variable function example**